gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-shaders-and-glsl.md

 The example above of `vec4(v.rgb, 1)` doesn't complain about the `1` because `vec4` is casting the things inside just like `float(1)`.

-GLSL as a bunch of built in functions.
+GLSL has a bunch of built in functions.
 Many of them operate on multiple components at once.
 So for example

     T sin(T angle)

 Means T can be `float`, `vec2`, `vec3` or `vec4`.
 If you pass in `vec4` you get `vec4` back which the sine of each of the components.
-In other words given if `v` is a `vec4` then
+In other words if `v` is a `vec4` then

     vec4 s = sin(v);